What is Buying Power

 Buying power is the money available to an investor to purchase securities in trading plus the available margin.
 To put it simply, it’s the money that’s sitting in your account, ready to be used to buy stocks, options, and bonds.
 However, it’s also how much you can borrow against your account, which is directly related to how much money you have.
 According to the Federal Reserve, firms can lend traders up to 50% of their buying power to buy securities.

 Another possibility that should be mentioned are margin calls.
 A margin call is when the trader’s finances go below the required amount to sustain the account.
 The broker will require the trader to replenish their account or sell some of their securities to make up the difference.
+Brokers like Robinhood also use the term buying power.
+What is buying power on Robinhood?
+This amount refers to the funds available to execute a trade.
+If the amount of the cost of the trade exceeds the buying power of your account, you will be unable to complete the transaction.

 What is Purchasing power?